MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/configure-client-caching-unified-service-desk.md

 Client caching enables you to reduce the amount of bandwidth required at the startup of the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client on the call center agent’s computers, and over the life cycle of the client application.
 Client caching provides a means to cache the majority of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] configuration data locally on the call center agent’s computer, thereby reducing the need for common data to be retrieved from the server.
 This capability provides a noticeable increase in the startup performance of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)].

 > [!IMPORTANT]
->  This feature has privacy impact because enabling client caching in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] leads to some of your data being stored locally on the user’s computer, which is outside the [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] apps services boundary.
+>  This feature has privacy impact because enabling client caching in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] leads to some of your data being stored locally on the user’s computer, which is outside the model-driven apps services boundary.

 <a name="WhenToUse"></a>
 ## When should you use client caching?
- Client caching can provide a significant improvement in startup times, a reduction in overall bandwidth, and a significant reduction in queries to the [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] server for common [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] data.
+ Client caching can provide a significant improvement in startup times, a reduction in overall bandwidth, and a significant reduction in queries to the the Common Data Service platform server for common [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] data.

  Client caching is best employed in performance testing, training, and production environments.
 It isn’t recommended for development environments because changes are only replicated when the control cache key is updated.